DeanLemans/deanlemans.github.io/content/sub-doncious.md

 It will, doesnt mean i cant change it.

 The terrarium, before she died i implied/promised to buy/work on a plant terrarium with her, so she could garden again/do something with plants again, she is to old, was to old.
 And then she died, im sorry i wast there.
 (I SHOULD HAVE BEEN THERE MORE!
 No it isn't, you were on vacation, and she would have forgiven you.
 Make peace with that fact.
 I WASNT THERE, im sorry.
 Last day i sawlivelife you i told you that i was going to bali to study plants.
 I brought gifts, i wanted to give you plants.
 Wanted, wanted, wanted.
-A possibility, that could have been, but isn't. (and cant) eat your rage, eat your sadness.
-I will become, i will become.)
+A possibility, that could have been, but isn't.)

 ---